manelpuig/rUBot_tutorial_ws/Documentation/2_ROS_tutorial.md

 # What is ROS?

-Robot Operating System (ROS) is an open source software environment used worldwide to program in robotics.
+**Robot Operating System (ROS)** is an open source software environment used worldwide to program in robotics.

-Its development started at Willow Garage, a technology incubator and robotics research laboratory in Stanford University.
+Its development started at **Willow Garage**, a technology incubator and robotics research laboratory in Stanford University.
 - Its origin dates back to several projects at Stanford University from the mid-2000s, where researchers found themselves reinventing the wheel every time they had to build the software for each project.
-- In 2007, Willow Garage took the lead and gave rise to ROS.
-The main goal was to reuse existing code and make it possible to prototype new robot designs quickly, focusing on high-level functionality and minimizing the need for editing code.
+- In **2007**, Willow Garage **starts ROS environment development**.
+The main goal was to **reuse existing code** and make it possible to **prototype new robot designs quickly**, focusing on high-level functionality and minimizing the need for editing code.
-- ROS is intended for the development of applications where different devices have to talk to each other in order to create a flexible and scalable environment.
+- ROS is useful for **applications where different devices have to talk to each other** in order to create a flexible and scalable environment.
-- A ROS system is comprised of a number of independent nodes, each of which communicates with the other nodes using a publish/subscribe messaging model.
+- A **ROS system** is comprised of a number of independent **nodes**, each of which **communicates** with the other nodes using a **publish/subscribe messaging model**.
 For example, a particular sensor’s driver might be implemented as a node, which publishes sensor data in a stream of messages.
 These messages could be consumed by any number of other nodes, including filters, loggers, and also higher-level systems such as guidance, pathfinding, etc.
-- Note that nodes in ROS do not have to be on the same system (multiple computers) or even of the same architecture!
-You could have a Arduino publishing messages, a laptop subscribing to them, and an Android phone driving motors.
-This makes ROS really flexible and adaptable to the needs of the user.
-ROS is also open source, maintained by many people.
+- Note that **nodes in ROS** do not have to be on the same system (multiple computers) or even of the same architecture!
+You **could have a Arduino publishing messages, a laptop subscribing to them, and an Android phone driving motors**.
+This makes ROS really flexible and adaptable to the needs of the user. **ROS is also open source, maintained by many people**.

 # General Concepts

-Let’s look at the ROS system from a very high level view.
+Let’s look at the **ROS system from a very high level view**.
 No need to worry how any of the following works, we will cover that later.

-ROS starts with the ROS Master.
-The Master allows all other ROS pieces of software (Nodes) to find and talk to each other.
+ROS starts with the **ROS Master**.
+The Master allows all other ROS pieces of software **(Nodes) to find and talk to each other**.
 That way, we do not have to ever specifically state “Send this sensor data to that computer at 127.0.0.1".
 We can simply tell Node 1 to send messages to Node 2.

 ![](./Images/1_ros_nodes.png)

 How do Nodes do this?
-By publishing and subscribing to Topics.
+The **communication is ensured by publishing and subscribing messages to Topics**.

 Let’s say we have a camera on our Robot.
 We want to be able to see the images from the camera, both on the Robot itself, and on another laptop.

-In our example, we have a Camera Node that takes care of communication with the camera, a Image Processing Node on the robot that process image data, and a Image Display Node that displays images on a laptop screen.
+**In our example**, we have a **Camera Node that takes care of communication with the camera**, a **Image Processing Node, the communication with the robot** that process image data, and a **Image Display Node that displays images on a laptop screen**.
 To start with, all Nodes have registered with the Master.
 Think of the Master as a lookup table where all the nodes go to find where exactly to send messages.

 ![](./Images/1_ros_nodes_camera.png)

-In registering with the ROS Master, the Camera Node states that it will Publish a Topic called /image_data (for example).
-Both of the other Nodes register that they are Subscribed to the Topic /image_data.
+In **registering with the ROS Master**, the **Camera Node can Publish Images in a Topic called /image_data** (for example).
+Both of the **other Nodes can Subscribe to the Topic /image_data to read the images**.

-Thus, once the Camera Node receives some data from the Camera, it sends the /image_data message directly to the other two nodes.
+Thus, **once the Camera Node receives some data from the Camera, it sends the /image_data message directly to the other two nodes**.
 (Through what is essentially TCP/IP)

 ![](./Images/1_ros_nodes_camera2.png)